The Six Sacred Stones: Plot summary

-This novel is a sequel to Matthew Reilly's previous novel, Seven Ancient Wonders, which ended with the Golden Capstone reassembled atop the Great Pyramid at Giza, and the ritual of power performed to grant one nation a thousand years of unchallenged power - invincibility, as shown by the end of the book, which is won, unknowingly, by Australia.
-The Six Sacred Stones picks up eighteen months later - 20 August 2007 - on Easter Island, the geographical opposite of the Great Pyramid, when seven men use a second Capstone to nullify the power of the Tartarus sunspot and remove Australia's invincibility.
+This novel is a sequel to Matthew Reilly's previous novel, Seven Ancient Wonders, which ended with the Golden Capstone re-assembled atop the Great Pyramid at Giza, and the ritual of power performed to grant one nation a thousand years of unchallenged power – invincibility, as shown by the end of the book – which is won, unknowingly, by Australia.
+The Six Sacred Stones picks up eighteen months later, 20 August 2007, on Easter Island, the geographical opposite of the Great Pyramid, when seven men use a second Capstone to counteract the power of the Tartarus sunspot and remove Australia's invincibility.

-In China, Professor Max Epper (known as Wizard) is investigating the tomb of Chinese Philosopher Laozi, owner of the Philosopher's Stone.
-With his research partner, Yobu 'Tank' Tanaka, Wizard discovers the cryptic message referring to the Tartarus Sunspot and the use of the Sa-Benben, or Firestone, the top piece of the Capstone from the previous book.
-They find another message, saying that the first pillar must be laid 100 days before the Return.
-Wizard sends a coded message to Jack West in Australia, just before a contingent of Chinese military arrive to capture them, intended to use Wizard's knowledge to find the Six Sacred Stones.
+In China, Professor Max Epper (known as 'Wizard') is investigating the tomb of Chinese Philosopher Laozi, owner of the Philosopher's Stone.
+With his research partner, Yobu 'Tank' Tanaka, Wizard discovers the cryptic message referring to the Tartarus Sunspot and the use of the Sa-Benben, or Firestone, the top piece of the capstone from the previous book.
+They find another message, saying that the first pillar must be laid 100 days before 'the Return'.
+Wizard sends a coded message to Jack West in Australia, just before a contingent of Chinese military arrive to capture them, intending to use Wizard's knowledge to find the Six Sacred Stones.
 Jack West receives Wizard's message, just before the farm is attacked by the Chinese army, participating in the Talisman Sabre military exercises.
-West escapes to the Halicarnassus, his private plane, with Lily, whom he adopted at the end of the previous book; Alby Calvin, Lily's friend; Zoe and Sky Monster, who are visiting the farm.
+West escapes to the Halicarnassus, his private plane, with Lily, whom he adopted at the end of the previous book; Alby Calvin, Lily's friend; and Zoe and Sky Monster, who are visiting the farm.
 As they leave, Jack grabs the Firestone from its hiding place, along with Wizard's research journal, and reads it whilst travelling to Dubai.

 In the city the group travels to the Burj al Arab tower and call a meeting of nations.
-The surviving team members from Seven Ancient Wonders return, with the exception of Fuzzy from Jamaica.
-At the meeting, Jack informs them that the end of the world is nigh, due to a zero-point field (the 'Dark Sun') entering our solar system, which could destroy the entire world.
+The surviving team members from the novel Seven Ancient Wonders return, with the exception of Fuzzy from Jamaica.
+At the meeting, Jack informs them that the end of the world is nigh, due to a zero-point field (the 'Dark Sun') entering the Solar System, which could destroy the entire world.
 However, in order to save the world, the 'Machine' must be rebuilt by placing six oblong diamond pillars in their respective locations around the globe.
-However, almost nothing is known about the Machine, but the knowledge can be found using the Six Sacred Stones - the Philosopher's Stone, the Altar Stone at Stonehenge, The Twin Tablets of Thutmosis, The Seeing Stone of Delphi, the Killing Stone of the Maya, and the Basin of Ramses II.
+However, almost nothing is known about the Machine, but the knowledge can be found using the Six Sacred Stones – the Philosopher's Stone, the Altar Stone at Stonehenge, the Twin Tablets of Thutmosis, the Seeing Stone of Delphi, the Killing Stone of the Maya, and the Basin of Ramses II.
 Then Fuzzy's severed head arrives in a hatbox, and an aeroplane is sighted heading to crash into the tower.
 Everyone escapes the crash one way or another and the team splits at the airfield.